 Graduates have an opportunity to build their own brand online, like you have done with your blog.
 Blogging is a valuable way to improve your writing skills, show industry knowledge, and discuss activities you’re getting involved with.
 More importantly, an active social media presence shows potential employers that you enjoy the industry and this speaks volumes more than a CV can portray.
 It’s important to not use social media in isolation though, get involved with CIPR groups and get plenty of work experience.

 If you’re really keen to get in front of employers why not find their email addresses, create a custom targeted advertising list on Facebook, and spend £10 targeting them with your blog and asking for a job?
 Sounds fun.

 Blogging is a valuable way to improve your writing skills, show industry knowledge, and discuss activities you’re getting involved with.

 What is the most undiscovered area in the industry that could be used as a dissertation topic?

 My interests are with emerging or disruptive technologies and their effect on society.
 So the impact of automation on media relations or how SEO skillsets impact public relations programmes.

-Make sure you visit Michael’s webiste and blog.
+Make sure you visit Michael’s blog.
 Michael can be also found sharing some insightful thoughts on Twitter, under the @ handle.
 You can also find him on LinkedIn.
 In addition, you can go and follow Lansons and visit their website.

 Would you like to give me a feedback or feature in the series?
 Drop me a line to kl.marcel [at] gmail.com or tweet me @marcelkl.
 Thanks for stopping by!